How we turn our employees into advocates and ambassadors

 The real trick is to find out what really engages YOUR employees, not someone else’s.

-‘Broad-brush’ research and the latest theories and concepts, can be useful, but they rarely provide the specific solution for your place of work.
+‘Broad-brush’ research and the latest theories and concepts, can be useful, but they rarely provide the specific solution for your

 Go for the positive approach

 Most organisations unfortunately still tend to use engagement results negatively, they tend to focus on what’s going wrong, and on why people aren’t as engaged as they could be.